 - Calendar to confirm upcoming meetings and court hearings.

-What to Expect from Your Lawyer
+What to Expect from Your Attorney

-As your advocate, your lawyer should:
+As your advocate, your attorney should:

 - Work quickly to protect your rights.
 These cases have tight timelines.
 Within a year, the judge will ask where your child should live permanently and if he or she should remain with family or be adopted.
-You and your lawyer will have to work quickly to ensure you keep your rights to and maintain a relationship with your child.
+You and your attorney will have to work quickly to ensure you keep your rights to and maintain a relationship with your child.

 - Help you achieve your goals.
 If you are seeking custody of your child, you will have to assure the caseworker and court that you can take on this responsibility.
-You need to have a good relationship with your lawyer to achieve your goals.
+You need to have a good relationship with your attorney to achieve your goals.

 - Respond to your calls and requests for assistance and information within a reasonable amount of time